applepassion4/Project3/README.md

 1. Which Countries consume the most of each food group?
 2. What was the most consumed food group throughout the world?
 3. Which Country has the most balanced diet?
 4. What is the Impact of Covid on food insecurity?
 5. Is there a difference in food consumption based on different demographics?
-(Ex: children,Adults, household income level)
+(E.g., Children, Adults, Seniors, and various household income levels)
 6. What can we conclude through the findings?

 ## Data Sources